New 'Dancing With the Stars' cast is...

 "It's always great to be back with my DWTS family, coaching, creating and making lasting memories," he wrote.

-Two-time champion Cheryl Burke is also returning and will partner with Lochte.
+Two-time champion Cheryl Burke has returned to partner with Lochte.
 She last competed with partner Antonio Sabato Jr. during Season 19 in 2014.

 "For me it was about performing again," she said following the announcement.
 "I am ready to be back and do what I was born to do."